ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

 categories: [scala, functional-programming, monads]
 ---

-Someone have said that monads are like burrito, if you ever taste one than you can't imagine live without it, and it is really, really true :)
+Someone have said that **monads** are like burrito, if you ever taste one than you can't imagine live without it.

-Monads are a powerful tool.
+**Monads** are a powerful tool.
 Thanks to them we can abstract over computation.
 We can make one computation depended on another and if needed fail fast.

-But one day the time will come when we have two different monads and we will find out that they don't compose !
+But one day the time will come when we have two different **monads** and we will find out that they don't compose !

 Let's make some code to visualize the problem.
 I am going to show two use cases and I will start with the simplest one.

+### Case 1
-We have two entities : User and Address and two functions retrieving data with the respect of a given predicate
+We have two entities : `User` and `Address` and two functions retrieving data with the respect of a given predicate
 ```scala
 case class User(id: Long, login: String)